Let’s face it: business is relatively easy if you know what’s going on.

 These stories may or may not come true – scenario planners create lots of stories that aren’t going to happen, and aren’t expected to happen, but are useful to tease out the issues and increase the insight, develop the thinking, and generate solutions.
 Through stories you bring to life better ways of thinking that help people make better decisions and increase organisational resilience.

 The third area is leadership.
 You can manage an emergency, but you need to lead in a crisis.
 In a tsunami of change, leaders need to establish some level of clarity, focus on purpose, and act with a sense of volition.
 That means providing insight, creating options, making decisions under pressure – without the necessary data.
 It requires the leader to drive action in line with their vision and values.

 The final step for leaders engaging in a disrupted environment is to stop trying to be a superhero.
 In art, the hero’s journey is not an entirely solitary endeavour.
 We need to nurture our networks and relationships, as individual resilience relies on a community of support.
 In the past, we had suppliers that were kept at arm’s length, but in the modern world where it is necessary to have collaborative flexibility, you need the open-hearted engagement of all your stakeholders.
 So make sure that in the good times you keep both suppliers and employees close, you invest in relationships, and you make sure they know they are valued and involved.
 Then when the storms hit, they will be on your side.

 This article is part of our Learning & Development blog.
-If you're interested in hearing more from us about developing self-mastery and resilience in disruptive times, join us at our Breakfast Seminar at Sadler's Wells theatre this June.
+If you're interested in hearing more from us about developing self-mastery and resilience in disruptive times, get in contact with us to see the video footage from our 2019 Breakfast Seminar.
 Click here to find out more.